tlong314/currencyUp.js/README.md

 onblur {boolean} - If true, only formats value to currency onblur.
 If false, maintains format while being edited (not recommended).
 Default is true.

-initial {string | number | undefined} - If present, sets an initial value for the referenced element.
+initial {string | number | undefined} - If present (and set to a number or string), sets an initial value for the referenced element.
 Default is undefined.

 ## License